latex3/babel/docs/guides/locale-german.md

 This page offers basic guidance on typesetting a LaTeX document in the German language using the Latin script.

-Please, bear in mind the ‘traditional’ styles for German based on ‘ldf’ files doesn’t currently conform the `babel` [naming conventions](locale-naming.md).
+Please, bear in mind the ‘traditional’ styles for German based on ‘ldf’ files don’t currently conform the `babel` [naming conventions](locale-naming.md).
 Oddly, the name `german` refers to the pre-1996 orthography, while the current one is selected with `ngerman` (`n` comes from ‘new’, which was certainly the case about 30 years